-A live design system was created using Brad Frost’s atomic design principles in Adobe XD.
+A live design system was created using Brad Frost’s atomic design principles in Adobe XD, it was later migrated to Figma due to technical issues with XD.
 It was devised to be in constant evolution, reflecting ongoing UX research and ready to implement new functionalities.
 It acted as a central point of reference for developers and stakeholders.
 It was hosted online and contained interactive samples and specifications for all the UI components.
 High-fidelity prototypes could be easily made directly from the design system, enabling quick testing of different approaches and ideas.

 The UI solution was node-based and devised to be implemented as a standalone desktop app or in-browser.
 It was influenced by many existing node-based programming environments including MAX MSP, Touch Designer and Pure Data.
 The solution strived to achieve a clean and minimalist aesthetic in contrast with tools used for game design such as Unity.
 The ambition was to create a sense of ease and simplicity while using the software, making all functionalities as self-explanatory as possible.